-Fig. 33: Desiccant cartridges
+Fig. 36: Desiccant cartridges

 - 1 Swivel the SR-unit out, see "Swiveling out and removing the SR-unit", page 49.

 - 2 Desiccant cartridge is light blue: Desiccant cartridge is dry.
-Desiccant cartridge is white: Replace the desiccant cartridge.
+Desiccant cartridge is white: Replace the Desiccant cartridge.

 - 3 Replacing the desiccant cartridge:

 - a) Unscrew the desiccant cartridge.

 - b) Screw in the new desiccant cartridge.

 - 4 Close the SR-unit again.

-- 5 For GMP probe: Set the lever on the purge air fixture to the "open" position again.

-6.7 Replacing the sender lamp and LED for GM32 LowNOx
+6.7 Replacing the sender lamp and LED for GM32 LowNOx version